What is user research in UX design?

 - Take detailed notes or record sessions (with permission)

-5. Analyze and Synthesize Findings
+5. Analyze and synthesize findings

 Once you've completed your sessions, transform raw data into meaningful insights and prioritized recommendations.